Jwill1551/encodeMsg/README.md

 ## Getting Started

-To run this program your going to need to download or clone this github repository, and then download and use [Jython](https://www.jython.org/download).
+To run this program your going to need to download or clone this github repository, and then download [Jython](https://www.jython.org/download) and open the application .
 Next open the file in Jython then load the program and the file should run.